Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Social proof and market presence

 Other social proof metrics can provide tangible evidence of the solution's viability and acceptance in the market.
 Metrics such as the number of SDK downloads and active users can indicate the level of trust and adoption for a service.
 A straightforward way to access these is by searching individual SDK packages at https://npm-stat.com/.
-Note that downloads might be influenced by PR, incentives, and other marketing campaigns, so these numbers shouldn’t be solely considered to make a decision, only to be used as a part of a nuanced analysis
+Note that downloads might be influenced by PR, incentives, and other marketing campaigns.
+In other words, these numbers shouldn’t be solely considered to make a decision, only to be used as a part of a nuanced analysis.

 About Particle Network